Naomi Osaka lights Olympic cauldron at Tokyo 2020 Opening Ceremony

 The best photos from the Tokyo Olympics

-People carry the Olympic flag during the ceremony.
+People carry the Olympic flag at the ceremony.

 The best photos from the Tokyo Olympics